Nuclear Norm Regularized Estimation of Panel Regression Models: Introduction

 It is known that under appropriate regularity conditions (including exogeneity of $X_{k,it}$ with respect to $E_{it}$), for $R \geq R_0$, and as $N,T \rightarrow \infty$ at the same rate, the LS estimator $\widehat{\beta}_{{\rm LS},R}$ is $\sqrt{NT}$-consistent and asymptotically normal, with a bias in the limiting distribution that can be corrected for (e.g., \citealt{Bai2009}, \citealt{MoonWeidner2015, MoonWeidner2017}).

 The LS estimation approach is convenient, because it does not restrict the relationship between the unobserved heterogeneity ($\Gamma_0$) and the observed explanatory variables ($X_1,...,X_K$).
 However, the calculation of $\widehat{\beta}_{{\rm LS},R} $ requires solving a non-convex optimization problem.
 While $\left\| Y -\beta \cdot X- \Gamma \right\|_2^2$ is a convex function of $\beta$ and $\Gamma$, the profiled objective function $L_R(\beta)$ is in general not convex in $\beta$, and can have multiple local minima, as will be discussed in Section~\ref{sec:ConvexProblem} in more detail.
 The reason for the non-convexity is that the constraint ${\rm rank}(\Gamma) \leq R$ is non-convex.
+In practice, researchers often use iterative methods that alternate between estimating $\beta$ given $\Gamma$ and updating $\Gamma$ given $\beta$.
+However, due to the non-convexity, such iterative procedures may converge to local minima or inconsistent estimators if initialized with arbitrary values.
+The nuclear norm regularization approach proposed in this paper provides a consistent initial estimator, which can then be used to initialize iterative procedures that are guaranteed to converge to the correct solution.
+This non-convexity can also become a serious computational obstacle, for example, when the number of regressors is too large to allow for a simple grid-search over $\beta$ (for a given $\beta$, the optimization over $\Gamma$ is a principal components problem that can generally be solved quickly in the linear regression case).
+For generalizations to non-linear panel regression models (e.g., \citealt{chen2014estimation}, \citealt{ChenFernandezValWeidner2014}), the optimization of the non-convex objective function with respect to the high-dimensional factors and loadings becomes even more challenging.

+In this paper, we make several important contributions to the literature of panel regression with interactive fixed effects: